-Regarding non-standard monetary policy measures, we will continue to make net purchases under the asset purchase programme (APP) at the new monthly pace of €15 billion until the end of December 2018.
-We anticipate that, subject to incoming data confirming our medium-term inflation outlook, we will then end net purchases.
+Regarding non-standard monetary policy measures, we will continue to make net purchases under the asset purchase programme (APP) at the current monthly pace of €30 billion until the end of this month.
+After September 2018, we will reduce the monthly pace of the net asset purchases to €15 billion until the end of December 2018 and we anticipate that, subject to incoming data confirming our medium-term inflation outlook, we will then end net purchases.
 We intend to reinvest the principal payments from maturing securities purchased under the APP for an extended period of time after the end of our net asset purchases, and in any case for as long as necessary to maintain favourable liquidity conditions and an ample degree of monetary accommodation.

-Incoming information, while somewhat weaker than expected, remains overall consistent with an ongoing broad-based expansion of the euro area economy and gradually rising inflation pressures.
+The incoming information, including our new September 2018 staff projections, broadly confirms our previous assessment of an ongoing broad-based expansion of the euro area economy and gradually rising inflation.
 The underlying strength of the economy continues to support our confidence that the sustained convergence of inflation to our aim will proceed and will be maintained even after a gradual winding-down of our net asset purchases.
-At the same time, uncertainties relating to protectionism, vulnerabilities in emerging markets and financial market volatility remain prominent.
+At the same time, uncertainties relating to rising protectionism, vulnerabilities in emerging markets and financial market volatility have gained more prominence recently.
 Significant monetary policy stimulus is still needed to support the further build-up of domestic price pressures and headline inflation developments over the medium term.
 This support will continue to be provided by the net asset purchases until the end of the year, by the sizeable stock of acquired assets and the associated reinvestments, and by our enhanced forward guidance on the key ECB interest rates.
 In any event, the Governing Council stands ready to adjust all of its instruments as appropriate to ensure that inflation continues to move towards the Governing Council's inflation aim in a sustained manner.

 Let me now explain our assessment in greater detail, starting with the economic analysis.
-Euro area real GDP increased by 0.4%, quarter on quarter, in both the first and the second quarter of 2018.
-Incoming information, while somewhat weaker than expected, remains overall consistent with our baseline scenario of an ongoing broad-based economic expansion, supported by domestic demand and continued improvements in the labour market.
-Some recent sector-specific developments are having an impact on the near-term growth profile.
+Euro area real GDP increased by 0.4%, quarter on quarter, in the second quarter of 2018, following growth at the same rate in the previous quarter.
+Despite some moderation following the strong growth performance in 2017, the latest economic indicators and survey results overall confirm ongoing broad-based growth of the euro area economy.
 Our monetary policy measures continue to underpin domestic demand.
-Private consumption is fostered by ongoing employment growth and rising wages.
-At the same time, business investment is supported by solid domestic demand, favourable financing conditions and corporate profitability.
+Private consumption is supported by ongoing employment gains, which, in turn, partly reflect past labour market reforms, and by rising wages.
+Business investment is fostered by the favourable financing conditions, rising corporate profitability and solid demand.
 Housing investment remains robust.
-In addition, the expansion in global activity is expected to continue supporting euro area exports, though at a slower pace.
+In addition, the expansion in global activity is expected to continue, supporting euro area exports.